Language, Grammar, Rules

 The second sentence doesn't work because the PP material falls too close to the V. Indeed, the V seems to expect the core argument NP 'soup' to follow.
 Core arguments fall adjacent to the verb.

 Before we solve this flatness proglem in our tree, let's take a quick sidetrack into the issue of linguistic evidence.
 Ideally, any grammar we're proposing, especially any grammar that we claim models how humans produce language, or at least how computers can produce human language, must account for natural language sentences.
-Evidence includes sentences that impact the claim that our grammar works, and this evidence is positive evidence if it's a well-formed natural language sentence or negative evidence if a speaker of a natural language would judge it as unfit.
+Evidence includes sentences that impact the claim that our grammar works, and this evidence is positive evidence if it's an example of our language or negative evidence if it doesn't work in our language.
+(What it means for a sentence to be a negative example is a matter of debate.)
 Negative evidence is by convention marked with an asterisk (*).

 Expanding the parse tree

 Back to our tree.
 Let's account for the ordering of V-NP-PP by prioritizing their distance from the head V 'ate'.
 We add some intermediate nodes below the V, some V' ("V-bar") nodes that allow us to expand adjacent phrases.
 Now we can see that the NP sits closer to the V, but the PP appears at a distance.